+Blue Coat CofE Academy

 Date

 Childs Name

 Class

 Prescribed / Non-prescribed (please circle)

 Name and strength of medicine

 Expiry date

 How much to give (i.e. dose to be given) (NEVER exceed the recommended dose as stat ed on the original packaging)

 When to be given

 Any other instructions

 Number of tablets/quantity to be given to scho ool

-NOTE: Medicines must be in the original contain iner as purchased / dispensed by the pharmacy.
+NOTE: Medicines must be in the original contai iner as purchased / dispensed by the pharmacy.

 Daytime phone no. of parent/carer

 Agreed review date to be initiated by (name of staff member)

-give consent to Blue Coat CofE Academy star owledge, accurate at the time of the writing and I ff administering medicine in accordance with the riting, if there is any change in dosage or frequency ed.
+give consent to Blue Coat CofE Academy star owledge, accurate at the time of the writing and ff administering medicine in accordance with the riting, if there is any change in dosage or frequency ed.

 Parent/Carer/Guardian signature Print name:

-If more than one medicine is to be given, a sep parate form should be completed for each one.
+If more than one medicine is to be given, a sep Note that Aspirin must NEVER be given to a ch advice. •